revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 - `WebApplicationContext` object is used as the base object in the Spring MVC application.
 - WebApplictionContext is an extension of ApplicationContext `public interface WebApplicationContext extends ApplicationContext`.
 - WebApplicationContext is a web-aware ApplicationContext i.e., it has Servlet Context information.
 - In one web application, there can be multiple WebApplicationContext.
 - In one web application, there can be multiple DispatcherServlet, one for handling request and returns view whereas another which handle REST request & responses.
 - Each DispatcherServlet is associated with a single WebApplicationContext.
 - The WebApplicationContext configuration file `*-servlet.xml` is specific to the DispatcherServlet and a web application can have more than one DispatcherServlet configured to handle the requests and each DispatcherServlet would have a separate `*-servlet.xml` file to configure.
 </blockquote>

 </details>

 ---
-18. What is the difference between `applicationContext.xml` and `*-servlet.xml` in Spring Framework?
+18.What is the difference between `applicationContext.xml` and `*-servlet.xml` in Spring Framework?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)